Dynamics of mean-field Fermi systems with nonzero pairing: Introduction

 Let $\psi_{N}$ be a minimizer of $H^{\text{trap}}_{N}$.
 Clearly, $\psi_{N}$ is a stationary state for the quantum dynamics generated by $H^{\text{trap}}_{N}$.
 In order to observe a non-trivial evolution, we turn off the external potential, and evolve the state according to the time-dependent Schr\"odinger equation:

+where $\tau \in \mathbb{R}$ is the time variable.
 In physical applications, it is extremely hard to obtain quantitative understanding on the ground state of the system or on the solution of the Schr\"odinger equation, for realistic values of the number of particles $N$.
 One is therefore interested in approximate descriptions, which depend on much fewer degrees of freedom, and which allow to capture the collective behavior of the system on a macroscopic scale.
 The price to pay for the reduction in dimensionality is that the laws of motion for the effective theories are typically nonlinear.
 The paradigmatic scaling regime in which such effective nonlinear description is expected to arise is the mean-field scaling.
 In this setting, the potential $V_{\text{trap}}$ in (\ref{eq:HNtrap}) confines the system in a region whose volume is of order $1$ in $N$, and the coupling constant $\lambda$ is chosen to guarantee the balance between the kinetic and the interaction energy.
-Due to the growth as $N^{5/3}$ of the kinetic energy of the Fermi gas (which could be proved using the Lieb-Thirring inequality, see {\it e.g.} \cite{LiSei}), the natural choice for the coupling constant is $\lambda = O(N^{-1/3})$.
+Due to the growth as $N^{5/3}$ of the kinetic energy in the ground state of the Fermi gas (a general lower bound compatible with this growth can be proved using the Lieb-Thirring inequality, see {\it e.g.} \cite{LiSei}), the natural choice for the coupling constant is $\lambda = N^{-1/3}$.

 In this scaling regime, the equilibrium and the dynamical properties of the system are expected to be well captured by Hartree-Fock theory, defined as the restriction of the space of fermionic wave functions to the subsets of Slater determinants (\ref{eq:Slaterdef}).
-The advantage in considering this class of states is that they behave as Gaussian states, in the following sense.
-Given $\psi_{N} \in L_{\text{a}}^{2}((\mathbb{R}^{3} \times \{1, \ldots, M\})^{N})$ we define its $k$-particle reduced density matrix as the linear operator on $L^{2}((\mathbb{R}^{3} \times \{1, \ldots, M\})^{k})$ with integral kernel:
+The advantage in considering this class of states is that they behave as Gaussian states, in the sense that their higher order correlation functions can be algorithmically retrieved from single particle information, in analogy with Gaussian distributions that are completely characterized by their covariance.
+More precisely, given $\psi_{N} \in L_{\text{a}}^{2}((\mathbb{R}^{3} \times \{1, \ldots, M\})^{N})$ we define its $k$-particle density matrix as the linear operator on $L^{2}((\mathbb{R}^{3} \times \{1, \ldots, M\})^{k})$ with integral kernel:

 with the notation: